KilianSteenman/N64-Save-file-formats/README.md

 # N64 Save file formats
 Collection of save file formats for Nintendo 64 games

-All formats are defined in the 010 template spec.
+All formats are defined using 010 binary templates.

 | Game | Region | Format | Template | Status | Credits |
 |------|--------|--------|--------- |--------|---------|